Patricia works your Gmail.

 Search across every thread

-She finds the email you half-remember, the last thing a client said, or the whole history on a topic, and comes back with the answer.
+She finds the email you half-remember, the last thing a customer said, or the whole history on a topic, and comes back with the answer.

 Keep the inbox organized

-Labels and filters applied so client threads sort themselves, and the inbox stops being a shared source of dropped balls.
+Labels and filters applied so customer threads sort themselves, and the inbox stops being a shared source of dropped balls.

 Pull out what matters